Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 **CURRENT TESTING**

-I am currently testing the use of `;` at the _end_ of an entry, for example:

-> `[ Mark: male wolfkin thickfurofBlack; Mark behavior: kind outgoing; Mark wears: tunic& breeches ];`

-I am also testing the use of `and` and `or`, word smashed.
-Both of these tokenize very well, and seem to tokenize to `|and` and `|or` at the end of most words they are connected to.
-Rinter noted that `and` is now recommended for featherlite generally, so my testing will merely help determine if it works with the OPVAM scaffold and for my slightly modified entries.
-So far, it works well enough that I am recommending it.
+Update (*July 15, 2021*): My testing of `;` at the end of entries was inconclusive and I am no longer testing with it.
+I can also confirm after significant testing that using `and` in place of `&` is slightly more effective and accurate.

 #### 2.1(b) Featherlite Example Entries